Is the StepUP Program a Treatment Center?

 Do Augsburg’s Administration, Faculty, and Staff Support the StepUP Program?

-The President’s Cabinet and Dean of the University offer solid support, encouragement, and counsel to the StepUP Program.
+The President’s Leadership Team offers solid support, encouragement, and counsel to the StepUP Program.
 Professors often comment on the positive qualities students in StepUP bring to their classrooms, such as honesty and a desire to learn.
 The Department of Residence Life and the StepUP Program collaborate to provide safe, comfortable housing, as well as leadership opportunities for StepUP students.

 What if I Do Not Have 6 Months of Sobriety, but Want to be Part of the StepUP Program?
 We now have a tiered model!